bernarditaried/webpage/english.md

 - I want to understand the cosmos through astronomical observations and contrast them with theoretical models.
 - I program in Python, Matlab and Latex.
 Someday in C++.
 - I am committed to science education and outreach.
-In April 2020 I founded a [free online pre-university website of mathematics](https://www.preuencuarentena.com/) because of the COVID19 pandemic and I am a popularizer of [CATA](http://www.cata.cl/).
+In April 2020 I founded a [free online pre-university website of mathematics](https://www.preuencuarentena.com/) because of the COVID19 pandemic and I am a science communicator of [CATA](http://www.cata.cl/).
 - Every day I realize the less I know about the world.
 - I love being a woman.